myselfakash20/http-headers-analysis/README.md

 **📈 Key Features**

-Batch Scanning: Scan a list of URLs at once.
+Batch Scanning: Scan a list of URLs at once.</br>
-Export Results: Export scan results to CSV or JSON.
+Export Results: Export scan results to CSV or JSON.</br>
-Interactive Dashboard: See risk analysis and charts for each URL.
+Interactive Dashboard: See risk analysis and charts for each URL.</br>
-Risk Weight Customization: Set priority for each header.
+Risk Weight Customization: Set priority for each header.</br>
-Email Alerts: Get alerts for HIGH risk URLs.
+Email Alerts: Get alerts for HIGH risk URLs.</br>

 **🚀 Future Enhancements**
-Advanced Email Alerts: Email daily reports of risky URLs.
+Advanced Email Alerts: Email daily reports of risky URLs.</br>
-Scheduled Scans: Automatically run scans at regular intervals.
+Scheduled Scans: Automatically run scans at regular intervals.</br>
-Advanced Visualizations: Add charts for individual header presence.
+Advanced Visualizations: Add charts for individual header presence.</br>

 **🤝 Contributing**
 Want to contribute?
-Fork the repo and submit a pull request.
+Fork the repo and submit a pull request.</br>
-Here’s how to get started:
+Here’s how to get started:</br>

-Fork the repo.
+Fork the repo.</br>
-Create a new branch (feature/your-feature-name).
+Create a new branch (feature/your-feature-name).</br>
-Make your changes and commit them.
+Make your changes and commit them.</br>
-Submit a pull request for review.
+Submit a pull request for review.</br>

 **📜 License**
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you see fit.